Qowaiv/Qowaiv/README.md

 =================
 Formatting is an important part of the functionality in Qowaiv.
 All SVO's implement IFormattable, and have custom formatting.
-For details, see the different remarks at the Tostring(string, IFormatProvider).
+For details, see the different remarks at the ToString(string, IFormatProvider).

 Formatting arguments
 --------------------